Oliveira History, Family Crest & Coats of Arms

 - Nathan Oliveira (1928-2010), American painter, printmaker, and sculptor

-- Rene O. Oliveira, American Democrat politician, Member of Texas State House of Representatives 37th District
+- Rene O. Oliveira, American Democratic Party politician, Member of Texas State House of Representatives 37th District

-- Jiranimo Oliveira, American Democrat politician, Alternate Delegate to Democratic National Convention from Virginia, 1980
+- Jiranimo Oliveira, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Virginia, 1980

 - Simone Bittencourt de Oliveira (b.
 1949), Brazilian singer and a major performer of MPB